silverstripe/silverstripe-framework/docs/en/tutorials/2-extending-a-basic-site.md

 array, we create a relationship between the *StaffPage* table and the *Image* table by storing the id of the respective *Image* in the *StaffPage* table.

-We then add an *ImageField* in the *getCMSFields* function to the tab "Root.Content.Images".
+We then add an `[api:UploadField]` in the *getCMSFields* function to the tab "Root.Content.Images".
 Since this tab doesn't exist, the *addFieldToTab* function will create it for us.
 The *ImageField* allows us to select an image or upload a new one in the CMS.